Polylogarithmic-Weight Dicke States in QAC$^0$ and Arbitrary Symmetric States in QAC$^0_f$: Introduction

 In this work, we close this gap by proving new upper bounds for Dicke-state preparation: for every $k=\polylog(n)$, weight-$k$, $n$-qubit Dicke states can be constructed exactly and cleanly in $\QACZ$.
-To achieve this, we introduce several new techniques for $\QACZ$ and $\QACZF$ that may also be of independent interest.
-More generally, we provide explicit $\QACZ$ circuits with access to $\FANOUT_k$ gates (instead of $\FANOUT_n$ gates), that prepare $\ket{D^n_k}$ and $\ket{D^n_{n-k}}$.
+More generally, we provide explicit $\QACZ$ circuits with access to $\FANOUT_k$ gates (instead of $\FANOUT_n$ gates) that prepare $\ket{D^n_k}$ and $\ket{D^n_{n-k}}$.
 In light of the reductions of \cite{gretta2026paritynotinqac0iff}, our upper bounds are \emph{optimal} with respect to the width of $\FANOUT$ gates.
 This establishes an equivalence between Dicke state preparation and $\FANOUT$ : for any $k \leq n/2$,

-Our techniques also extend to arbitrary symmetric states, i.e., superpositions of Dicke states.
-We show that any symmetric state supported on Hamming weight at most $k$ can be constructed exactly in constant depth using $\QACZ$ circuits with access to $\FANOUT_k$ gates.
-Notably, we give the first $O(1)$-depth unitary construction for arbitrary symmetric states, by providing explicit $\QACZF$ circuits for them.
-Combined with prior work on simulating $\QACZF$ using only $\FANOUT_n$ and local gates \cite{takahashi2012collapse}, we can thus prepare any symmetric in constant depth on quantum hardware architectures with native global entangling operations, such as trapped ions ~\cite{monroe2021programmable}.
+In the process of showing the above result, we develop a limited-fanout state-synthesis toolkit for $\QACZ$ and obtain resource-efficient $O(1)$-depth constructions for more general state-synthesis.